-The Climate Smart Agriculture (CSA) concept and practices has been identified as a direct response to the above-mentioned challenges for the agricultural sector with adaptation to the forestry and fisheries sectors.
-The CSA therefore presents a new way of ensuring the meeting of food and nutrition security needs in the face of the changing climate.CSA has evolved over the past few years, particularly in relation to the concept of sustainable agriculture.
-An important question is how CSA differs from sustainable agriculture and how CSA differs from Conservation Agriculture (CA).
-FAO defines climate-smart agriculture as an agriculture that sustainably increases productivity, resilience (adaptation), reduces/removes greenhouse gases (mitigation) while enhancing the achievement of national food security and development goals.
-Climate-smart agriculture is aimed at transforming agriculture and adopting practices that are sustainable.
-This refer to the adoption of production systems that reduce greenhouse gas emissions, adapt to climate change, and reduce thus minimise vulnerability.
+The Climate-Smart Agriculture (CSA) concept and practices has been identified as a direct response to the above-mentioned challenges for the agricultural sector with adaptation to the forestry and fisheries sectors.
+The CSA therefore presents a new way of ensuring the meeting of food and nutrition security needs in the face of the changing climate.
+CSA has evolved over the past few years, particularly in relation to the concept of sustainable agriculture.
+An important question is how CSA differs from sustainable agriculture and Conservation Agriculture (CA).
+FAO defines Climate-Smart Agriculture as an agriculture that sustainably increases productivity, resilience (adaptation), reduces/removes greenhouse gases (mitigation) while enhancing the achievement of national food security and development goals.
+Climate-Smart Agriculture is aimed at transforming agriculture and adopting practices that are sustainable.

+This refers to the adoption of production systems that reduce greenhouse gas emissions, adapt to climate change, and consequently minimise vulnerability.

-The Department of Agriculture, Forestry and Fisheries supports the development and implementation of climate-smart agriculture as a means of adaptation and mitigation against the adverse impacts of climate change.
-Climate-smart agriculture in South Africa would be based on the following production systems, namely organic farming, agro-ecology and conservation agriculture.
+The Department of Agriculture, Forestry and Fisheries supports the development and implementation of Climate-Smart Agriculture as a means of adaptation and mitigation against the adverse impacts of climate change.
+Climate-Smart Agriculture in South Africa would be based on the following production systems, namely organic farming, agroecology and conservation agriculture.

+Organic agriculture

-Organic agriculture refers to a production system that does not allow the use of synthetic production inputs like fertilisers and pesticides.
+Refers to a production system that does not allow the use of synthetic production inputs like fertilisers and pesticides.
 It advocates the adoption of production practices that simultaneously mitigate climate change, build resilient farming systems, reduce poverty and improve food security.
-Organic production emits much lower levels of greenhouse gases (GHG), and quickly, affordably and effectively carbon in the soil.
-In addition, Organic production helps to make farms and people more resilient to climate change, mainly due to its water retention efficiency, resilience to extreme weather events and lower risk of complete crop failure.
+Organic production emits much lower levels of greenhouse gases (GHG), and quickly, affordably and effectively in the soil.
+In addition, organic carbonate production helps to make farms and people more resilient to climate change, mainly due to its water retention efficiency, resilience to extreme weather events and lower risk of complete crop failure.